vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/installation.md

 ## Using Nuxt 3

 [Nuxt](https://nuxt.com/) is an open-source framework that has helpful features to quickly get you started with developing a full-stack Vue app, such as file-based routing, SSR and component auto-imports.

+### Manual setup

-Nuxt is powered by Vite, so the steps to get Vuetify working in Nuxt 3 are quite similar to the manual steps described above.
+Nuxt is powered by Vite, so the steps to get Vuetify working in Nuxt 3 are quite similar to [the manual steps described below](#existing-projects).

 Start off creating a nuxt app by executing the following commands: